gzachariadis/Python.Challenges/README.md

 # Python

 The repository contains a collection of Python solutions to different coding challenges, grouped by "kyū" (difficulty rank).
-Each kata is organized under this file accompanied by a task object, a solution source code, and any constraints that accompany the problem.
+Each challenge is accompanied by an Objective, a Solution in the form of source code, and any constraints that accompany the problem.
 All solutions were solved on the official platform and verified against the original test suite.
-You can use the Challenge Titles as links to the original coding challenge.
+You can use the Challenge Titles as links to the original coding challenges.

+Please attempt this exercises on your own.
+This repository is only used as diary of sorts to mark my own progress as I traverse the world of competitive programming and elevate my skill level.

-## Rankings
+## Mastery Rankings

 ![alt rank](https://www.codewars.com/users/gzachariadis/badges/large)